redradman/Autonomous-lunar-landing/README.md

 | 2     | **Fire the main engine**          | Fires the main engine to propel upwards |
 | 3     | **Fire right orientation engine** | Rotates the lander to the left          |

+## Experimentation
+The `recordings` directory contains the videos of the agent's performance in the training process.
+The recordings happen every 100 episodes.

+To observe the effects of the buffer reply, the usage of the buffer reply was modified with another training iteration heavily dependent on the buffer.
+This hindered the learning process and the agent was unable to learn anything stable.
+If you are interested in observing this check out the `recordings` directory and compare the "regular" training with the "buffer" training.

 ## Installation
 To run the DQN.py file, create a virtual environment and install the dependencies.
 Here is the command: